anaximeno/shazamPy/README.md

 **OBS:** If you have a file with the hashes inside you can check it by using a short command.
 For more option after install it try: shazam -h/--help

-Types of hash that you can currently use:
+Types of hash that you can currently calculate and/or check:

 * md5
 * sha1